philipmat/philipmat.github.io/_posts/2018-02-10-versioning_assemblies_with_cake.md

 ![Product Version with Git Info](/media/images/product_info2.png)

-*Note*: if we had multiple assemblies, like normal projects do, we would have a single `AssemblyInfoVersion.cs`, likely in the root of the project, and we would link that file into each project to ensure they all get the same product version:
+*Note 1*: if we had multiple assemblies, like normal projects do, we would have a single `AssemblyInfoVersion.cs`, likely in the root of the project, and we would link that file into each project to ensure they all get the same product version: